Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 `ngx_http_secure_link_module
 <https://nginx.org/en/docs/http/ngx_http_secure_link_module.html>`_.

-Basically, this module allows to protect a location by requiring the requested URI contains some non easily guessable value, making it hard for automated scanner to easily access the files at that location.
+Basically, this module allows protecting a location by requiring the requested URI contains some non easily guessable value, making it hard for automated scanner to easily access the files at that location.